 The Council regularly measures performance through a suite of performance indicators managed on the InPhase Performance Management system.
 All indicators are mapped to corporate priorities and are embedded within individual Service Improvement Plans.
 Each month performance is entered by managers before the database is locked to maintain accuracy in reporting.
 Progress is monitored at Directorate level and reports are presented to the Strategic Leadership Team, Scrutiny Commission, Finance Audit and Performance Committee and the Executive.
-The reports provide the following information for each of these indicators:
+The reports provide the following information for each of these indicators as well as the Strategic Risk Register:

 - Performance for current year

-- · The target set for current year
+- The target set for current year

 - Performance in the previous year

 - Targets for the next three years

 - An explanation of performance and the targets set